Work begins on the Rovira tunnel that will close the tunnel downwards for four months.

 The works aim to improve the safety of the infrastructure and renew its pavement.

-BarcelonaMore road closures due to construction work in Barcelona.
-The city council of the Catalan capital explained on Tuesday that the Rovira tunnel will be closed to traffic in the downward direction for four months from 23 March due to works to improve the infrastructure.
-According to the council, the closure will affect 18,000 vehicles that pass through the tunnel in that direction every day.
-The first deputy mayor, Laia Bonet, has defended the importance of the work and has asked the public for "patience".
+BarcelonaMore road closures due to roadworks in Barcelona.
+The Catalan capital's city council explained this Tuesday that the Rovira tunnel will be closed to traffic in the downward direction for four months starting this Sunday, March 23, for infrastructure improvement works.
+According to the council, the closure will affect 18,000 vehicles that pass through the tunnel each day in that direction.
+The first deputy mayor, Laia Bonet, defended the importance of the work and asked for "patience" from the public.

-In addition, the pavement will also be renovated and all the lighting will be replaced.
-Finally, structural pathologies of the tunnel will be fixed to avoid one of its endemic problems: water filtration.
-To prevent this, cracks and joints will be repaired and the waterproofing of the existing infrastructure and drainage will be renewed.
+In addition, the pavement will be renovated and all lighting replaced.
+Finally, structural defects in the tunnel will be repaired to prevent one of its endemic problems: water infiltration.
+To prevent this, cracks and joints will be repaired, and the waterproofing of the existing infrastructure and drainage will be renewed.

-After these four months, work will begin on the tube on the other side, which will involve a traffic cut in the upstream direction for another month.
+After these four months, work will begin on the tunnel on the other side, which will result in traffic being closed in the upstream direction for another month.

 Alternative routes

-While the cut lasts, alternative routes have been established to facilitate the journeys for vehicles, either from the Karl Marx square or from the Avenida de la República Argentina.
-A detour is also planned: from the Avenida del Estatut, to link up with the Calle de Lisboa, the Calle de Tajo (a second downhill lane will be enabled on all three) and the Paseo de Maragall to the Calle de Sant Antoni Maria Claret.
+While the closure is in effect, alternative routes have been established to facilitate vehicle travel, either from Karl Marx Square or Avenida de la República Argentina.
+A detour is also planned: from Avenida del Estatut, connecting with Calle de Lisboa, Calle de Tajo (a second exit lane will be created on all three), and Paseo de Maragall to Calle de Sant Antoni Maria Claret.

-The works will also affect different bus lines.
-On the V21 two stops on the Rambla del Carmel will be cancelled and a temporary stop will be enabled on the Calle de Dante.
-The line will be reinforced to maintain the frequency, especially during rush hour.
-On the 102 line, the current origin and end stop will be cancelled and moved a few metres to the Paseo de Maragall.
-And, finally, the 112 line will keep a stop in front of the CAP and will move the origin and end stop of the line to the Calle de Porto.
+The works will also affect several bus lines.
+On the V21, two stops on the Rambla del Carmel will be cancelled, and a temporary stop will be created on Calle de Dante.
+The line will be reinforced to maintain service frequency, especially during rush hour.
+On line 102, the current starting and ending stops will be cancelled and moved a few meters to Paseo de Maragall.
+Finally, line 112 will maintain a stop in front of the CAP and will move the starting and ending stops to Calle de Porto.